top of page

 At the age of 17, after experimenting with meditation, I had what you could describe as the archetypal experience of enlightenment; for an instant I knew and felt categorically that we all know everything in the universe and that everything is one.
 The experience was absolute, there was no doubt in any part of it, from this moment on something fundamental changed within me, I had glimpsed the infinite knowledge and power that is in all of us.

 Since this time I have had many further and varied spiritual experiences, some have been brief whereas others have been over a period of weeks or months.
-The intensity of these experiences has ranged from mild to the point that I have had visions that are so intense that I have entered into near epileptic fit type experiences in which I have had seizures.
+The nature of these experiences is broad and can be hard to describe, their intensity has ranged from mild to the point that I have had visions that are so intense and charged with truth that I have entered into near epileptic fit type experiences in which I have had seizures.

 Travel, foreign culture and adventure: